chanduadepu16-stack/Calculator/README.md

 # Calculator
-This is just normal caculator
+This is just normal caculator website